PepkorIT/beach-day/docs/getting-started/step1.md

 `-- UNMET PEER DEPENDENCY tv4@^1.2.7
 ```

-NPM will moan about unmet peer dependencies.
-These are modules beach-day depends on and will need to be installed.
+NPM will inform you about unmet peer dependencies.
+These are modules that beach-day works along side with and will need to be installed.
+You can read more about peer dependencies [here](https://nodejs.org/en/blog/npm/peer-dependencies/).

 It's very possible that the module versions required will have changed from the above.
 Use the module versions your console gives you and install **each** required module, for example: